 Vacuum Metalization for Aesthetics

 Vacuum Metallization is done for many reasons; aesthetically it adds a unique appearance.
-The metallized substrate can have a highly reflective mirror like finish or be used in conjunction with other processes, like coating or laminating, to create a decorative effect.
+The vacuum deposited aluminum substrate can have a highly reflective mirror like finish or be used in conjunction with other processes, like coating or laminating, to create a decorative effect.
 Film that has undergone vacuum metallization can also be dyed and/or coated to give the substrate a unique color.
 Additionally, any vacuum metallized film can be laminated to a variety of other substrates, such as leather and synthetic fabrics, to give the material a unique and high-end appearance.
 Some additional decorative possibilities include:

 - Appliance surfacing films

 - Label stock for a variety of applications

 - Personal care packaging